Jeffreylarbiakor/Predicting-YouTube-Likes/README.md

 You have been provided details on videos along with some features as well.
 Can you accurately predict the number of likes for each video using the set of input variables?

+## Hypothesis Generation
+Simply put, a hypothesis is a possible view or assertion of an analyst about the problem he or she is working upon.
+It may be true or may not be true.